eaakpan/fMRI-Tools/README.md

 FSL_Field_Map.sh: Create a Field Map with FSL for distortion correction.
 Applicable for a Siemens phase difference with two echo planar images.

-afni_proc_breakdown.txt: Breakdown of AFNI preprocessing blocks,options, and common commands.
+afni_proc_breakdown.docx: Breakdown of AFNI preprocessing blocks,options, and common commands.

 afni_standardize.sh: For standardzing anaomtical and functional images in AFNI from native space to MNI Space.